SURFACE

 COMPOSITE

-At the time I wanted some way to get beyond the relentless irony and deconstruction of Postmodernism.
-I needed to reconstruct but in a flexible and non binary way, something to combine oppositions like form and formless so I went searching through the fall out of Modernism and taking from languages like Structuralism and Brut, started putting things together
+I was looking for a way to get beyond the relentless irony and deconstruction of Postmodernism.
+I needed a flexible way to reconstruct, something to combine oppositions like form and formless so I went searching through the fall out of Modernism, taking from contradictory languages like Structuralism and Brut, and started putting things together